John-Mulkearns/Discovery/client/README.md

 # Client

+Extracts from dev log.
+✓.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.0.
+✓.
+Registration form changed from template to Reactive Form.
+✓.
+Reactive Reuseable Reactive form Controls used to replace initial reactive inputs.
+✓.
+Client side validation added with user feedback and custom validator.
+✓.
+Simplest type of password requirements maintained for dev as per request item #185.
+✓.
+Simple i18n functionality added thus far.
+✓.
+Form builder service added to initialize registration form.

+## incomplete

+✗.
+Spinning wheel of patience not added yet
+✗.
+Further toaster popups delayed
+✗. photoUrl prop missing from client model added but not documented in wiki

 ## Development server